 There are certain conditions which must be met before the landlord will approve an application in accordance with the prevailing Housing Legislation.
 Council tenants must not carry out an exchange without the Council's permission.

-As a Selby District Council tenant, you can register free for a Mutual Exchange on the swapandmove website.
+As our tenant, you can register free for a Mutual Exchange on the Homeswapper website.

-- swapandmove is the chosen Mutual Exchange service provider of Selby District Council
+- Homeswapper is the chosen Mutual Exchange service provider of Selby District Council

-- swapandmove is a home swap service that helps council and housing association tenants to exchange their homes.
+- It is a home swap service that helps council and housing association tenants to exchange their homes.

 Other Mutual Exchanges

 Further information around the mutual exchange providers other partner landlords within North Yorkshire Home Choice use can be found on the North Yorkshire HomeChoice website.

 If you are wishing to swap homes with a tenant of a landlord outside of the North Yorkshire Home Choice scheme you should speak with the landlord directly to check how they facilitate Mutual Exchange or register with one of the other providers.
 Please note that some schemes charge for advertising your home with them.